-- Email templates ready to use and can be adopted for your church to save you the time of building one from scratch
+- Responsive newsletter templates – ready for use and can be adapted for your church to save you the time of building one from scratch

-- Personalisation: add a birthday, name, or any personal data about your contacts
+- Personalization – add a birthday, name, or any personal data about your contacts

-- Analysis: know who opened your email, who did not open it, which contacts bounced and who clicked on any links.
+- Reports – know who opened your email, who did not open it, which contacts bounced and who clicked on any links.
 This helps you to know the overall success of your church email newsletter efforts.

 5. Church Newsletter Templates